 Judges and court staff will not comment on individual cases.
 Such inquiries should be directed to attorneys in the case as listed on the case docket.
 All questions that cannot be answered by the links on this page or that cannot be answered with publicly available information may be directed to the Clerk of Court at firstname.lastname@example.org.

 - Court’s Policy on Use of Cameras and Other Portable Electronic Devices.
 The use of cameras and other portable electronic devices is governed by LCrR 53.1, LR 83.9, and General Order 2018-09

 - Courthouse Entry and COVID-Related Protocols.
 The courthouses opens to the public at 8:00 a.m. local time.
 All persons entering the courthouse are subject to the courthouse security procedures.
 All briefcases, purses, parcels, bags, backpacks, and other items shall be passed through X-ray scanners and shall be subject to search.
 A valid government-issued photo ID such as a driver's license or U.S. Passport is required to enter the courthouse.
-See General Order 21-11 for entry limitations related to COVID-19.
+See the Court’s Response to the COVID-19 Pandemic for entry restrictions related to COVID-19.

 - Court calendars.
 Calendars for court proceedings scheduled within the District may be found here.